 The Salisbury Police Department is fully Accredited by the Massachusetts Police Accreditation Commission.
-The Certification process was reviewed and obtained in 2015 with full Accreditation being awarded in October 2017.
-Salisbury Police Department was most recently awarded Re-Accreditation in September 2020.
+The Certification process was reviewed and obtained in 2015 with full Accreditation being awarded in October 2017 and most recently awarded Re-Accreditation in October 2023.

 Police Accreditation is a process by which a police department formally evaluates its activities and seeks an independent judgment that it substantially achieves its own objectives, and is generally equal or exceeds in quality to comparable agencies and is maintaining best practices in law enforcement.